Ankitasharma9193/ConnectU-Social-Media-Application/README.md

     There will be 2 folders

-   1) client - backend - Node, Express, MongoDb
+   1) backend - Node, Express, MongoDb
    2) frontend - React, Javascript

 How to run:

 1) Frontend- Go to frontend -> frontend -> npm start
-2) Backend- Go to client -> npm start
+2) Backend- Go to backend -> npm start

 Application runs at - (http://localhost:3000)